Judith Wright Centre Showing, 14-16 June 2019

 Large cast and small cast versions available for touring.

-Dogs in the Schoolyard stretches imaginations and bodies to explore a different way of seeing the world.
+The Dogs in the Schoolyard stretches imaginations and bodies to explore a different way of seeing the world.
 A circus/physical theatre work, The Dogs in the Schoolyard is a collaboration between young artists and acclaimed playwright Elaine Acworth.

 On a hot summer afternoon, the dogs in the schoolyard clamber over each other, leaping, running, eating, playing.
-By the fig tree at the bottom of the oval – teachers seldom venture – everyone knows the rules and everyone knows their place.
+By the fig tree at the bottom of the oval – where teachers seldom venture – everyone knows the rules and everyone knows their place.
 But today things are different, the storm birds are circling and a new dog has arrived…

 Writer/story/creator: Elaine Acworth

 Associate artist: Kelsey Booth